-damage to kidneys (papillary necrosis) increased uric acid concentrations in the blood • decreased haemoglobin levels oesophagitis, pancreatitis and formation of intestinal diaphragm-like heart failure, heart attack and swelling in the face or hands passing less urine than normal and swelling (especially in patients with high blood pressure or reduced kidney function), swelling (oedema) and cloudy urine (nephrotic syndrome); inflammatory kidney disease (interstitial nephritis) that may lead to acute kidney failure.
-If one of the above mentioned symptoms occur or if you have a general miserable feeling, stop taking Nurofen and consult your doctor immediately as these could be first signs of kidney damage or kidney failure.

-• high blood pressure, vasculitis

-palpitations liver dysfunction, damage to the liver (first signs could be discoloration of the skin), especially during long-term treatment, liver failure, acute inflammation of the liver (hepatitis problems in the blood cell production first signs are: fever, sore throat, superficial mouth ulcers, flu-like symptoms, severe exhaustion, nose and skin bleeding and unexplained bruising.
+- Oesophagitis, pancreatitis and formation of intestinal diaphragm-like strictures - Heart failure, heart attack and swelling in the face or hands (oedema) - Passing less urine than normal and swelling (especially in patients with high blood pressure or reduced kidney function), swelling (oedema) and cloudy urine (nephrotic syndrome); inflammatory kidney disease (interstitial nephritis) that may lead to acute kidney failure.
+If one of the above mentioned symptoms occur or if you have a general miserable feeling, stop taking Nurofen and consult your doctor immediately as these could be first signs of kidney damage or kidney failure - Psychotic reactions, depression - High blood pressure, vasculitis - Palpitations - Liver dysfunction, damage to the liver (first signs could be discolouration of the skin), especially during long-term treatment, liver failure, acute inflammation of the liver (hepatitis) - Problems in the blood cell production first signs are: fever, sore throat, superficial mouth ulcers, flu-like symptoms, severe exhaustion, nose and skin bleeding and unexplained bruising.
 In these cases you must stop the therapy immediately and consult a doctor.
-Any self-treatment with pain killers or medicinal products that reduce fever (antipyretic medicinal products) mustn't be done. severe skin infections and soft tissue complications during chicken pox (varicella) infection worsening of infection-related inflammations (e.g. necrotizing fasciitis) associated with the use of certain painkillers (NSAIDs) has been described.
-If signs of an infection occur or get worse, you must go to the doctor without delay.
-It is to be investigated whether there is an artisinfective (artibiotic thorage).
+Any self-treatment with pain killers or medicinal products that reduce fever (antipyretic medicinal products) mustn't be done - Severe skin infections and soft tissue complications during chicken pox (varicella) infection - Worsening of infection-related inflammations (e.g. necrotizing fasciitis) associated with the use of certain painkillers (NSAIDs) has been described.
+If signs of an infection occur or get

-there is an anti-infective/antibiotic therapy. symptoms of aseptic meningitis with stiff neck, headache, nausea, vomiting, fever or clouding of consciousness have been observed when using ibuprofen.
+- worse, you must go to the doctor without delay.
+It is to be investigated whether there is an anti-infective / antibiotic therapy. - Symptoms of aseptic meningitis with stiff neck, headache, nausea, vomiting, fever or clouding of consciousness have been observed when using ibuprofen.
 Patients with autoimmune disorders (SLE, mixed connective tissue disease) may be more likely to be affected.
-Contact a doctor at severe forms of skin reactions such as skin rash with redness and blistering (e.g. Stevens-Johnson syndrome, erythema multiforme, toxic epidermal necrolysis/Lyell's syndrome), hair loss (alopecia) Not known: (frequency cannot be estimated from the available data) • respiratory tract reactivity comprising asthma, bronchospasm or dyspnoea.
-A severe skin reaction known as DRESS syndrome can occur.
-Symptoms of DRESS include: skin rash, fever, swelling of the lymph nodes and an increase of eosinophilis (a type of white blood cells).
-Medicines such as this may be associated with a small increased risk of heart attack (myocardial infarction) or stroke
+Contact a doctor at once if these occur. - Severe forms of skin reactions such as skin rash with redness and blistering (e.g. Stevens-Johnson syndrome, erythema multiforme, toxic epidermal necrolysis / Lyell's syndrome), hair loss (alopecia)

+Not known (frequency cannot be estimated from the available data)

+- Respiratory tract reactivity comprising asthma, bronchospasm or dyspnoea. - A severe skin reaction known as DRESS syndrome can occur.
+Symptoms of DRESS include: skin rash, fever, swelling of lymph nodes and an increase of eosinophilis (a type of white blood cells) - A red, scaly widespread rash with bumps under the skin and blisters mainly localized on the skin folds, trunk and upper extremities accompanied by fever at the initiation of treatment (acute generalized exanthematous pustulosis).
+Stop using Nurofen for Children if you develop these symptoms and seek medical attention immediately.
+See also Section 2. - Skin becomes sensitive to light

+Medicines such as this may be associated with a small increased risk of heart attack (myocardial infarction) or stroke.